Action in defense of trans lives is an essential part of all movements for justice.

 The impact of fighting these anti-trans bills and policies is felt all year by trans people, their families and loved ones.
 To build long-term and sustainable movements for trans justice, continue to support organizations around the country.

-In 2021, Chase Strangio (civil rights attorney) and Raquel Willis (activist and writer) launched Trans Week of Visibility and Action (TWOVA) to digitally mobilize the masses to confront the ever-increasing legislative attacks against the transgender community, specifically youth.
 The week enhanced the lead up to Transgender Day of Visibility (March 31) by inserting direct action and political education into the menu of ways that the community can show up for each other and allies can join in the fight for trans justice and liberation.

 Strangio and Willis believe that visibility must be accompanied by action and power building for communities because so often increased visibility leads to more precarious material conditions for the most vulnerable members of our community.
 In the midst of aggressive attacks on trans youth in legislatures across the country accompanied by sweeping voter suppression measures, anti-abortion laws and attacks on historically accurately curricula, TWOVA aims to mobilize trans and allied communities towards local action and power building.

-The larger Trans Week Project aims to build different weeks of action, connection, rest and resources over the course of the year to contend with the world around us and give us the tools to care for each other as we always have when the government and society at large fails us.
+The larger Trans Week Project aims to build different weeks of action, connection, rest, and resources over the course of the year to contend with the world around us and give us the tools to care for each other as we always have when the government and society at large fails us.

 Transgender, gender nonconforming, and nonbinary people have been consistently profiled and criminalized throughout United States history.
 In fact, many of our earliest records of gender nonconforming individuals are within the carceral system.
 From Mary Jones and Frances Thompson to Lucy Hicks Anderson and Billy Tipton, our people have always found ways to survive in a society that has never wanted us to exist.